rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 Now let's use [MetaMask](https://metamask.io/) to send transactions.

-Before sending transactions, you need to create an account or use one of the accounts below created during the genesis of this private test network.
+Before sending transactions, you need to create an account or use one of the accounts below created during the genesis of this private test multicaster.

 {!global/test_accounts.md!}